-A natural and general model for these settings is to assume that the transactions in the dataset $\Ds$ are independent identically distributed (i.i.d) samples from a (unknown) probability distribution $\prob$ on all the possible transactions on the items of $\Ds$, and each itemset has a fixed probability to appear in a random transaction from $\prob$.
-The goal of the mining process is then to identify itemsets that have probability at least $\theta$ to appear in a random transaction drawn from $\prob$, given that for an itemset such probability corresponds to the fraction of transactions, among an infinite number of transactions, that contain the itemset.
-Since $\Ds$ represents only a finite sample from $\prob$, the frequent itemsets of $\Ds$ only provide an approximation of such itemsets, and due to the random nature of the generative process a number of \emph{spurious, or false, discoveries}, i.e. itemsets that appear among the frequent itemsets of $\Ds$ but are not generated with probability at least $\theta$ , may be reported.
-Given that $\prob$ is not known, on one hand one can not aim at identifying all and only the itemsets having probability at least $\theta$.
-On the other hand, using the frequent itemsets of $\Ds$ as a proxy for such itemsets does not provide any guarantee on the number of false discoveries that are reported.
-The problem of identifying the itemsets that appear with probability at least $\theta$ with guarantees on the quality of the returned set has received scant attention in the literature.
+A natural and general model to describe these concepts is to assume that the transactions in the dataset $\Ds$ are \emph{independent identically distributed} (i.i.d) samples from an \emph{unknown} probability distribution $\prob$ defined on all possible transactions built on a set of items.
+Since $\prob$ is fixed, each itemset $A$ has a fixed \emph{probability} $\tfreq(A)$ to appear in a transaction sampled from $\prob$.
+We call $\tfreq(A)$ the \emph{true frequency} of $A$ (w.r.t.~$\prob$).
+The true frequency corresponds to the fraction of transactions that contain the itemset $A$ among an infinite set of transactions.
+The real goal of the mining process is then to identify itemsets that have true frequency $\tfreq$ at least $\theta$, i.e., the \emph{True Frequent Itemsets} (TFIs).
+In the market basket analysis example , $\Ds$ contains the observed purchases of customers, the \emph{unknown} distribution $\prob$ describes the purchase behavior of the customers as a whole, and we want to analyze $\Ds$ to find the itemsets that have probability (i.e., true frequency) at least $\theta$ to be bought by a customer.